wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/create-manage-teams/includes/06-manage-users-team.md

 ## Manage users in a team

+You can manage users in a team using Teams admin center, Teams client, and PowerShell.

 ### Use Teams admin center

 You use the Teams admin center to manage users and user roles for a specific team.
 To do this follow these steps: